-The Trust is related to the Trustee, the Ontario Ministry of Natural Resources and Forestry and the MPBSD in terms of economic interest.
+The Trust is related to the Trustee, the Ministry and the MPBSD in terms of economic interest.
 The Trust is related to Forest Renewal Trust in terms of common ownership.

 The Trust enters into transactions with these entities in the normal course of business and on normal trade terms.
 These transactions are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.